-Let’s face it, travelling solo can be the most rewarding, and most terrifying, experience for anyone.
-The differences in languages, cultures and customs can have an impact on how you make the most out your solo experience.
+Let’s face it, traveling solo can be the most rewarding, and most terrifying, experience for anyone.
+The differences in languages, cultures, and customs can have an impact on how you make the most out your solo experience.
 I’ve read, and heard, the stories about people going through the worst of the worst.
-However, as a Millennial, I realized that there were more positives than negatives when travelling alone.
-And, I know I’m not alone on this sentiment.
+However, as a Millennial, I realized that there were more positives than negatives when traveling alone.
+And, I know I’m not alone in this sentiment.

 When I arrived in Italy, I didn’t know the difficulties I would face.
 I was completely lost, and I didn’t know how to cope.
 Italian wasn’t a language I studied in college, and although most Italians know French, my knowledge of French was limited to small talk, nothing significant.
 In my mind, I wasn’t going to survive on my own.
 Luckily, the years I spent learning Spanish helped me a little with understanding the Italian, and I figured out how to get to my hotel without any trouble.